astrowp/docs/saas-theme.md

 - Customize the theme's **Font family** (if you prefer another font family like Poppins, simply change this to ```Poppins:wght@400;500;700```).

-- Customize the theme's **Font sizes** with Tailwind CSS syntax.
+- Customize the theme's **Font sizes** using Tailwind CSS syntax.

 ## Customize Components

 ```
  ── src
     └── config
-        └── pages
+        └── pages/
             └── compare-pricing.json
             └── cta.json
             └── faq.json